SupportClass/lfg-filter/README.md

 - Run NodeCG, open your dashboard, and use the Filter panel to edit the blacklists

 ## Usage
-Add the following to your bundles' `index.js`
+Add the following to your bundle's extension:
 ```
+#!javascript
 var wordfilter = require('../eol-wordfilter').wordfilter;
 var emailfilter = require('../eol-wordfilter').emailfilter;